Archaellum: Functional analogs

 Despite the limited number of details presently available regarding the structure and assembly of archaellum, it has become increasingly evident from multiple studies that archaella play important roles in a variety of cellular processes in archaea.
 In spite of the structural dissimilarities with the bacterial flagellum, the main function thus far attributed for archaellum is swimming in liquid and semi-solid surfaces.
 Increasing biochemical and biophysical information has further consolidated the early observations of archaella mediated swimming in archaea.
 Like the bacterial flagellum, the archaellum also mediates surface attachment and cell-cell communication.
-However, unlike the bacterial flagellum, archaellum has not shown to play a role in archaeal biofilm formation.
+However, unlike the bacterial flagellum, archaellum has not been shown to play a role in archaeal biofilm formation.
 In archaeal biofilms, the only proposed function is thus far during the dispersal phase of biofilm when archaeal cells escape the community using their archaellum to further initiate the next round of biofilm formation.
 Also, archaellum have been found to be able to have a metal-binding site.